sbnb-io/sunny-osprey/README.md

 ## Next Steps

-- Benchmark VLM scene understanding against the classic “Old Lady in a Window” neighborhood watch to see how close we are to human-level vigilance.\
+- Benchmark VLM scene understanding against the classic “Babushka” neighborhood watch to see how close we are to human-level vigilance.\
 ![](media/babushka-cctv-640.jpg)

 - We see tremendous possibilities ahead!
 One exciting direction is building a data flywheel: the system learns from environmental context and human feedback to improve its suspicious activity detection over time.